 Leave entitlements and worker’s compensation for employees vs. contractors

-One of the key distinctions between employees and contractors is that you can offer employees benefits such as annual leave, personal leave, and long service leave.
-This can help in the hiring process to attract talent.
+One of the key distinctions between employees and contractors is that you can provide employees benefits such as annual leave, personal leave, and long service leave.
+This can help attract talent during the hiring process.

 When you hire an employee |